ChillarAnand/avilpage.com/2021/10/typo-lead-to-bug-bounty.md

 When I was trying to access a demo site at [http://app-00421.on-aptible.com](), I made a typo and visited [http://app-00412.on-aptible.com]().
 This site was a staging site of some other company without any authentication.
 The company's source code, AWS keys and a lot of sensitive information was publicly accessible.

-I quickly sent an email to that company regarding this issue and they took their site offline.
+I quickly emailed that company regarding this issue and they took their site offline.
 As per [Aptible disclosure policy]()[^disclosure], this bug is out of scope.
-However I sent an email to their team regarding the severity of the issue.
+Howev er, I sent an email to their team regarding the severity of the issue.
 Since sequential domain names are generating additional target surface for attackers, I suggested to move to random urls.

 For this disclosure, they have provided a bounty of 100$ and Aptible decided to move away from sequential domain names.